Chart Color Schemes

 Employment conditions in Woollahra demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Woollahra has a highly educated workforce with notable representation in the technology sector.
-As of June 2025, its unemployment rate is 2.7%.
+Woollahra has an educated workforce with notable representation in the technology sector.
+Its unemployment rate was 3.0% as of September 2025.

 Frequently Asked Questions - Employment